palcu/interviews/_posts/2015-08-15-templates-and-tools.markdown

 ---
-title:  "Code Templates"
+title:  "Templatest and tools"
 date:   2015-08-15 15:10:00
-description: "Snippets, VIM, IDEs"
+description: "C++11, VIM, syntastic, singlecompile, cgdb"
 ---

 We as programmers tend to focus a lot on our development environment, and I have